andiigonzalez/Power_Outage_Analysis/index.md

 - Observed TVD statistic: 0.3874
 - P-value: 0.0

 Using a 5% significance level, we can say that there is statistically significant evidence to determine that the missingness of outage duration depends on year.
+Thus, we can infer that outage duration misisngess if MAR on Year.

 <iframe src= "assets/images/OutageDuration_vs_Year.html" width="700" height="400" frameBorder="0"></iframe>
 <iframe src="assets/images/OutageDuration_Year_Missingness.html" width="700" height="400" frameBorder="0"></iframe>